Toddler Rejecting Mom? 5 Ways to Respond

 If you’re like me, you don’t always feel inclined to be silly and playful.
 You’re not exactly excited about kicking a soccer ball in the yard or pushing your child on a swing.

-But sometimes, this is exactly what kids need to feel connected with others.
+But sometimes, this is exactly what he needs to feel connected with others.
 And if dad is the only one willing to do this with him, he likely wants to spend more time with him and associates him as the “fun parent.”

 2. Do chores after your toddler is asleep